phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 ### Creating a new Mapping

 The difficulty of creating a new mapping depends on on the virtual page that we want to map.
 In the easiest case, the level 1 page table for the page already exists and we just need to write a single entry.
 In the most difficult case, the page is in a memory region for that no level 3 exists yet, so that we need to create new level 3, level 2 and level 1 page tables first.

-For creating a new page table we need to find an unused physical frame where the page table will be stored.
-We initialize it to zero and create a mapping for that frame in the higher level page table.
-At this point, we can access the new page table through the recursive page table and continue with the next level.

 Let's start with the simple case and assume that we don't need to create new page tables.
 The bootloader loads itself in the first megabyte of the virtual address space, so we know that a valid level 1 table exists for this region.
 We can choose any unused page in this memory region for our example mapping, for example the page at address `0x1000`.
 As the target frame we use `0xb8000`, the frame of the VGA text buffer.
 This way we can easily test whether our mapping worked.